Vergence (geology): Uses in geology

-By observing vergence in a fold, geologists can record data that can be used in order to calculate the approximate position and geometry of a larger area, and therefore assist geologists in mapping that area.
+By observing vergence in a fold, geologists can record data that can be used to calculate the approximate position and geometry of a larger area, and therefore assist geologists in mapping that area.
 More specifically, geologists use the property of vergence in smaller folds, to determine some of the physical properties of the larger, surrounding area where larger-scale folding is taking place.
 This is a common practice for geologists and is used in mapping out many areas such as the mapping of the Morcles Nappe in Switzerland.
 This process is especially useful in some instances, such as in the Otago Schists in New Zealand.
-Here, the only evidence of existence of large-scale folding in the area, is through the mapping of vergence zones.
+Here, the only evidence of the existence of large-scale folding in the area is through the mapping of vergence zones.
 In areas of simple deformation, vergence can even be used as a tool to locate hinge zones of major folds, as well as the sense of shear.
 Using vergence as a tool to map out larger zones, should be used with caution in more complex areas where there have been multiple deformations.
-For instance, in areas of highly metamorphosed rocks, as well as in regions where tectonic movements of different ages are present, the use of vergence in determination of characteristics of the larger area can be misleading.
+For instance, in areas of highly metamorphosed rocks, as well as in regions where tectonic movements of different ages are present, the use of vergence in the determination of characteristics of the larger area can be misleading.
 Despite this, vergence can be used in the description of more complex areas.
 As an example, changes in minor fold vergence, which occur across major fold areas, can help indicate when a major fold axis has been crossed.
 Overall, vergence provides a very useful tool to geologists in determining the components of larger-scale areas and structures.